Students interested in this program should apply to the department chair.

 A minimum of 36 units is required as follows:

 21 units from at least two of the following categories.

 Electives: 6 units selected from religious studies courses, including language courses (Aramaic, Hebrew, or Sanskrit), or AIS 335, CWL 342, PHIL 306, 307, 330

 The Minor in Religious Studies is available to any non-Religious Studies major.

 A minimum of 21 units in religious studies courses or courses from other departments approved by the Religious Studies Department.

-Upper Division: A minimum of 15 units including three units from each of the following groups:
+A minimum of 15 units including three units from each of the following categories:

 A bachelor’s degree with a major in a traditional discipline.